k8ssandra/k8ssandra-operator/README.md

 ```

 ## Install from source
-See the following section on contributing for details on building and installing from source.
+See the section on contributing for details on building and installing from source.

 ## Install with Helm
 TODO

 # Multi-cluster support
-The K8ssandra operator is being developed with multi-cluster support as a first class citizen.
+The K8ssandra operator is being developed with multi-cluster support first and foremost in mind.

 ## Requirements
 It is required to have routable pod IPs between Kubernetes clusters; however this requirement may be relaxed in the future.

-If you are running in a cloud provider, you can get routable IPs by install the Kubernetes clusters in the same VPC.
+If you are running in a cloud provider, you can get routable IPs by installing the Kubernetes clusters in the same VPC.

 If you run multiple kind clusters locally, you will have routable pod IPs assuming that they run on the same Docker network which is normally the case.
 We leverage this for our multi-cluster e2e tests.

 ## Architecture
 K8sandra Operator consists of a control plane and a data plane.
 Simply put the data plane deploys and manages pods.
 The control plane does not deploy or manage pods.
-The control plane should one be installed in only one cluster, i.e., the control plane cluster.
+The control plane should be installed in only one cluster, i.e., the control plane cluster.
 The data plane can be installed on any number of clusters.

 **Note:** The control plane cluster can also function as a data plane cluster.

 **TODO:** Add architecture diagram

 ## Connecting to remote clusters
 The control plane needs to establish client connections to remote cluster where the data plane runs.
-Credentials are provided via a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file that is stored in a Secret.
-That is secret is then referenced via a `ClientConfig` custom resource.
+Credentials are provided via a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file that is stored in a Sscret.
+That secret is then referenced via a `ClientConfig` custom resource.

 ### Creating a ClientConfig
 First, we need to create a secret that the kubeconfig file.

-Do not use $HOME/.kube/config as it may contain keys to cluster that you do not intend to expose.
-Instead generate a separate kubeconfig file for the cluster (or clusters) in which you plan to deploy K8ssandra Operator.
+Do not use `$HOME/.kube/config` as it may contain keys to cluster that you do not intend to expose.
+Instead generate separate kubeconfig files for the clusters in which you plan to deploy K8ssandra Operator.

 #### Generate a kubeconfig file
 Many k8s distributions come with tools for generating a kubeconfig entry.

 **kind**

-With kind you easily export the kubeconfig entry with the following command:
+Assuming you already have a kind cluster, you can easily export the kubeconfig entry with the following command:

 ```
 kind get kubeconfig --name <kind-cluster-name> > kubeconfig